AdiMatam/Chinese-Checkers/README.md

 4. Turn system
     a.
 If **SINGLE MOVE** or **NO LEGAL MOVES** -> turn switches automatically
     b.
 Else -> press **ENTER KEY** when done with turn
 5. Repeat... (end of game not checked yet...)
+6. When a player has won, gameplay will stop -> end board will be displayed until window closed.

 ## **To-do**
 - [ ] - LAN Multiplayer option